Model WHS Laws

 Types of jobs you may be contacted for include:

-• available at the APS 1 to 6 levels or Executive 1 and 2 levels
+• available at the APS Level 3 to 6 classifications or Executive Level 1 and 2 classifications;

-• in a range of skills including accounting and finance, administration, communications, human resources, legal, policy, research, and workplace health and safety.
+• in a range of skills including accounting and finance, administration, communications, human resources, legal, policy, project management, property management, research, security and workplace health and safety.

 Was the content on this page helpful?